North Shore (Pittsburgh)

 North Shore is a neighborhood in Pittsburgh's North Side.
 Its zip code is 15212.

 It is home to Acrisure Stadium, PNC Park, and The Andy Warhol Museum.

 History and features

-Much of the modern North Shore, particularly the area now occupied by Acrisure Stadium and the Carnegie Science Center, was once the site of Smoky Island (also known as Killbuck Island), a landform in the Allegheny River that gradually disappeared by the late 19th century.
+Much of the modern North Shore, particularly the area now occupied by Acrisure Stadium and the Kamin Science Center, was once the site of Smoky Island (also known as Killbuck Island), a landform in the Allegheny River that gradually disappeared by the late 19th century.

 Developing rapidly around and between the two stadiums, the neighborhood has representation on Pittsburgh City Council by council members for District 1 (North Neighborhoods) and 6 (North Shore/Downtown Neighborhoods).

-Two new light rail stations opened in the spring of 2012.
-The North Side station is located beside PNC Park and near the north portal of the Allegheny River Tunnel.
-Allegheny station is located by Acrisure Stadium and is the current western terminus of the line.
+Two light rail stations opened in the neighborhood in spring 2012: